 Monona Parks and Recreation Department offers racks for canoers and kayakers to store their boats.
 Spaces on each rack can be leased for the boating season May1 to April 30 of the following year.

 Upon approval of rental application, the City of Monona will issue an identifying sticker that must be displayed on canoe/kayak at all times for verification of rental.
 Payment for the storage rack will be collected once rack application is approved.
+If you are a current renter/lessee your payment will be auto-charged the rental fee year to year unless indicated that you are not renewing or entering the lottery for a new spot.

 Spots that are not renewed will be filled by a lottery system.
 Monona residents will get priority.